kdonnelly007/dfhack-scripts/docs/agitation-rebalance.rst

-When agitated wildlife enters the map on the surface, the surface irritation counter is set to the value of ``Wilderness irritation minimum``, ensuring that the *next* group of widlife that enters the map will *not* be agitated.
+When agitated wildlife enters the map on the surface, the surface irritation counter is set to the value of ``Wilderness irritation minimum``, ensuring that the *next* group of wildlife that enters the map will *not* be agitated.
 This means that the incursions act more like a warning shot than an open floodgate.
 You will not be attacked again unless you continue your activities on the surface that raise the chance of a subsequent attack.